Sudensaaga/kuuhaukku/ohje-instructions/_read-this-first.md

 ## Click and it's online!

-Whenever you save (commit and push) a file to this repository, **it goes to the online website immediately**!
+Whenever you save (that means commit + push) a file to this repository, **it goes to the online website immediately**!
 Only exception is the [_drafts directory](../_drafts).
 You can work in that directory until your article is ready.

 **Please commit only finished content that is ready for the world to see**.